-The undersigned hereby declares that, since synod has acted favorably upon his request for assistance from its Student Aid Fund so that he may continue his studies for the gospel ministry in our church, he agrees and solemnly promises:
+The undersigned hereby declares that, since synod has acted favorably upon his request for assistance from its Student Aid Fund and Seminary Student Assistance Fund so that he may continue his studies for the gospel ministry in our Churches, he agrees and solemnly promises:

-A. That he will repay in full whatever money he has received from the Student Aid Fund should he refuse to enter the service of our churches or transfer to

-- another school or church prior to his installation as a minister. - B. That he stands ready to explain to the committee any irregularities that may develop in his conduct, belief, or academic status. - C. That he will submit himself to the decision of synod in case he must discontinue his studies for reasons of illness or crippling disability. - D. That he will keep this agreement confidential.
-Witnesses:
+- A. That he will repay in full whatever money he has received from the Student Aid Fund and Seminary Student Assistance Fund should he refuse to enter the service of our churches or transfer to another school or church prior to his installation as a minister. - B. That he stands ready to explain to the committee any irregularities that may develop in his conduct, belief, or academic status. - C. That he will submit himself to the decision of synod regarding the necessity of repayment should he discontinue his studies for other reasons (Acts of Synod 2002, Art.
+49). - D. That he will keep this agreement confidential.